bazelbuild/bazel-skylib/docs/process_wrapper_doc.md

 the output or having $pwd used in command line arguments or environment variables

+Note: This wrapper adds a dependency on a C++ toolchain

 It is meant to be used in rules implementations like such:

 ```python